sentry-demos/tracing/README.md

 ## TODO
 PHASE I
-+ helloworld-python on a personal Google Cloud account (gmail)
+- [x] helloworld-python on a personal Google Cloud account (gmail)
-+ project structure that anyone can follow
+- [x] project structure that anyone can follow
-+ flask in docker on macbook docker host
+- [x] flask in docker on macbook docker host
-+ flask in docker container in Cloud Run
+- [x] flask in docker container in Cloud Run
-+ react in docker on macbook docker host.
+- [x] react in docker on macbook docker host.
-+ reactdocker sends Event to Sentry DSN
+- [x] reactdocker sends Event to Sentry DSN
-+ flaskdocker sends Event to Sentry DSN
+- [x] flaskdocker sends Event to Sentry DSN
-+ REACT_APP_PORT || 3001, so talks to Cloud Run's '$PORT' default
+- [x] REACT_APP_PORT || 3001, so talks to Cloud Run's '$PORT' default

-1.
 - [x] `COPY ../.git  /app` and uncomment `sentry-cli releases propose-version`. beware .dockerignore. or `RUN git clone` it.
 - [x] test the clean.sh for bad images

-- [ ] Environment variables for Cloud Run (AUTH_TOKEN)
+- [ ] cloudbuild.yaml for Environment variables for Cloud Run (AUTH_TOKEN)
+- [ ] cloudbuild.yaml should use Substitutions instead of hard-coded projectId
 - [ ] react<>flask containers communicating on Cloud Run hosts